rahulrai-in/thecloudblog/tcb/content/post/Hands-on with Microsoft Azure Application Gateway/index.md

 tags:
   - azure
   - networking
+comment_id: ebbd6855-0d95-481d-b1ee-c2fc5b0059b5
 ---

-Cloud Architects tasked to [lift and shift workloads](http://www.questcloudcomputing.co.uk/so-what-exactly-is-the-lift-and-shift-cloud-migration-model/) frequently face some common challenges.
+Cloud Architects tasked to lift and shift workloads frequently face some common challenges.
 Quite frequently they are handed over application dense servers containing applications which were never meant to scale (metal love) and limited budget and time.
 Not to forget the fact that the communication channel used by the applications was never secured because the applications were previously accessible only over local network (and maybe in house hacking was not a possibility or maybe internet was not invented till then :smile:) and the marketing team sold the idea of a mobile workforce to the customer.

 The Cloud Architects are expected to make the applications not only scalable, but also  secure over the wire (SSL Certificates).
 I personally had to call ARR ([Application Request Routing](http://www.iis.net/downloads/microsoft/application-request-routing)) into play in a few of such scenarios and apply some workarounds and proxies in some others.